Oh wow! In utter shock. Thanks to all the students who asked such fab questions, and all the scientists :)

 Addenbrooke’s Hospital, Cambridge

-Favourite thing to do in science I love reading the referrals that come into the lab; you get to learn the medical background of each person who comes in for testing.
+Favourite thing to do in my job: I love reading the referrals that come into the lab; you get to learn the medical background of each person who comes in for testing.
 Working in a lab, you don’t get any direct contact with patients, so it’s easy to forget that every test-tube you deal with is a real person, with a real family and a real life.
 Reading their background helps me connect with the person behind the sample.

 I read the blueprint of life: your DNA, and can determine the risk to you, your family and your unborn children of inherited disease.